GavRobbs/Heist-BehaviourTree/README.md

 - Composite nodes

 Leaf nodes have no children, and are used to perform an action or check a condition.
 Decorator nodes have one child, and are often used to modify the result of that child.
 Composite nodes consist of one or more children nodes.

+In essence a behaviour tree acts as a higher level programming language on top of your actual language, giving the sequence of instructions you want your autonomous agents to follow, with the addition of features such as conditionality.

 ### Leaf Nodes